 Reports of wrongdoing must be in writing and can be submitted confidentially using your health authority’s online reporting form.
 Alternatively, you can contact your leader/supervisor or your health authority’s designated officer to make a report of wrongdoing, or contact the B.C.
 Ombudsperson.

 The wrongdoing reporting mechanisms under PIDA are in addition to existing options that are available in the health authority to report misconduct (e.g., Whistleblower/Safe Reporting, Respectful Workplace, etc.).
 Therefore, it is your choice which reporting mechanism you wish to use.
-Of note, PIDA expressly imposes legal requirements to protect the identity of employees, as well as prohibit any reprisal consequences.
+Of note, PIDA expressly imposes legal requirements to protect the identity of employees or health professionals, as well as prohibit any reprisal consequences.

 PIDA protects your identity if you report wrongdoing, make a reprisal complaint, or ask for advice about reporting wrongdoing or making a reprisal complaint.
 PIDA also protects you from reprisal, including threats of reprisal, as a result of doing any of those things.
 Reprisal can include demotion, disciplinary measures, termination of employment, or any measure that adversely affects your employment or working conditions.